|

 experience people have within the environment in which their art

+is displayed.
 At the Joy of Sculpture exhibit these two axiomatic

 truths were quickly to become a hard-core reality for my own personal